 He continued to make a growing impact for the Sky Blues over the next few seasons, before ending the last campaign as the club’s top scorer with seven goals.

 He scored the decisive goal at Wembley in May as Coventry overcame Michael Appleton’s Oxford United 2-1 to lift the EFL Trophy and picked up even more experience out on loan with Yeovil Town during the 2015/16 campaign.

-George Thomas scored in the Checkatrade Trophy final last season.
+Thomas scored at Wembley in the Checkatrade Trophy Final for Coventry City in 2017.